qurit/dicom_nifti_conversion_project/rt_struct_conversion/README.md

 # METHODOLOGY
 The first step is to create the NIfTI files with the 4 mentioned methods.
 This will require the LifeX and 3D Slicer files to already have been manually converted to NIfTI.
 The required directory structure for the input directory for `create_nifti_files.py` is provided as follows
 ```
-|-- main folder                                                <-- The main directory of all input PET and GT files
+|-- main_dir                                                <-- The main directory of all input PET and GT files

 |      |-- data_dir                                            <-- Directory containing all the relevant
                                                                    inputted dicom series files